shaneelu/Team15ECE3400.github.io/Lab/Lab2/Lab2.md

 > 735Hz/150.24Hz=4.89

 To increase our resolution in frequency analysis, we increased the clock division factor from 32 to 128.
 This was done by changing ADCSRA’s value in the FFT example script shown in figure  from 0xe5 to 0xe7 in setup{ }, and from 0xf5 to 0xf7 in loop{ }.
-The LSB in 0xe5 and 0xf5 are 101 which correspond to clock division factor 32, and the LSB in 0xe7 and 0xf7 are 111 which correspond to clock division factor 128.
+The LSB in 0xe5 and 0xf5 is 101, which corresponds to clock division factor 32, while the LSB in 0xe7 and 0xf7 is 111, which corresponds to clock division factor 128.
 This information is found in the Atmega328 [datasheet](http://www.atmel.com/Images/Atmel-42735-8-bit-AVR-Microcontroller-ATmega328-328P_Datasheet.pdf) table 28-5.
 Since the given script takes 256 samples for each FFT run, each bin has a width of 37.5 Hz (9600/256).
-The following equations were realized
+The following equations were realized:

 > 16MHz/128 prescalar/ 13 clock cycles/ 256 samples = 37.56Hz